Let’s go to the beach is a tiny team of big thinking Creatives.

 Photographs of dead sea creatures and plastic choked waters no longer shock.
 These daily news pix have become too normal and easy to ignore.

-I’ve been approaching marine pollution organisations for 4 years with creative proposals to help promote awareness of plastic ocean trash to involve the layman.
-These organisations deal in the science, statistics and politics, focussed with fundraising with few resources for engaging information.
+I was approaching marine pollution organisations 10 years ago with creative proposals to help promote awareness of plastic ocean trash to involve the layman.
+I discovered these organisations deal in science, statistics and politics rather than visual communication, focussed with fundraising with few resources for engaging information.
 I’m a convert to the issue but still found it hard to access pollution information and stay interested, let alone be inspired to shout about it and join in.

 It was during a local beach clean when I overheard a child’s bewilderment of the grown-up climate issues they feel they have to solve.
 I reacted!
 Developing playful imagery to inspire kids and families, beach clean events to capture your imagination and a creative education legacy, for sponsorship and organisations to implement nationwide.
 However.